 The funny thing about rental spaces is that everything is just as transient as the tenant.
 If you yourself are leasing your current living space, then you’d know the feeling – you’re not allowed to do much renovation and remodeling.
-As long as you’re bare necessities are in order, then you’re good to go.
+As long as your bare necessities are in order, then you’re good to go.

 Fitting for life